glws967/CZ4010-Project-PasswordManager/README.md

 ## Use of the code
-Make sure Python 3.10 is install (may not work on other versions, only tested on 3.10)
+Make sure Python 3 is install
 Clone this repository
 Install the following libraries using the following:
 pip install pyqt5